Research

 Publications

-- Mahetaji, K., Zogheib, C., Spencer, R. (Accepted to ASIS&T 2025) Intersections Between Government Data and AI Strategies: A Case Study of Technology Policies in Canada’s Federal Service.
+- Mahetaji, K., Zogheib, C., Spencer, R. (2025) Intersections Between Government Data and AI Strategies: A Case Study of Technology Policies in Canada’s Federal Service.

 - Zogheib, C. & Mahetaji, K. (2024).
 Cross-Domain Information Integration in Government: Hierarchies and Responsibilities.
 Proceedings of the Association for Information Science and Technology, 61(1), 469-480.